oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * changes as requested by IANA review
 * emphasize that security and privacy considerations only apply to Status List and no other status mechanisms
 * differentiate unlinkability between Issuer-RP and RP-RP
+* add more test vectors for the status list encoding

 -06